 Sellers cannot tell your child to ask you to buy their products.
 Direct appeals like "Go buy the book now" or "Get your parents to buy you this game" are banned.
 This ban applies to all media, including television and – most importantly – internet.

-Cécile was surprised, when her daughter suddenly started pestering her to buy a collection of movies with her favourite book character.
+Cécile was surprised when her daughter suddenly started ask her to buy a collection of DVDs with her favourite book character.

-Cécile understood why, when she saw an advertisement for the release of the movies stating: "Your favourite book is now out on video – tell your mum to buy it for you."
+Cécile understood why, when she saw an advertisement for the release of the DVD set stating, "Your favourite book is now out on DVD – tell your mum to buy it for you."

-She consulted a consumer protection authority, which confirmed this was an unfair practice and filed a complaint against the company in order to stop the campaign.
+She consulted a consumer protection authority,.
+They confirmed this was an unfair practice and filed a complaint against the company in order to stop the campaign.

 Whenever a product is advertised as therapeutic – curing allergies, reversing hair loss, helping you lose weight, etc. – you have the right to know if such claims have been scientifically confirmed.
 In many cases, claims like these are not medically backed up and are simply too good to be true.

-Mario received a letter from a company in another country claiming that their product would help his hair grow back in three weeks.
+Mario received a letter from a company in another country claiming that their product would help his hair grow back in 3 weeks.

-As he wanted to be 100% sure, Yann decided to double check on an online forum.
-Only then Yann learned that the company's equipment was not appreciated by many fans of trekking.
-In fact, many forum users were tricked into buying it, as they were not aware that the article had in fact been sponsored by the producer of the equipment.
+Yann decided to double check on an online forum and learned that the brand's equipment was not considered to be very good quality.
+Many forum users said they were tricked into buying it, as they didn't know that the article had been sponsored by the producer of the equipment (known as an "advertorial").

-When Yann contacted a consumer organisation, he learned that, under EU law, the travel magazine should have made it clear that the article was an advertisement.
-Following Yann's intervention, the consumer organisation contacted the publisher of the magazine who published a clarification and apologized to its readers for misleading them.
+When Yann contacted a consumer organisation, he learned that, under EU law, the travel magazine should have made it clear that the article was an advert.
+The consumer organisation contacted the publisher of the magazine who published a clarification and apologized to its readers for misleading them.

 These are promotional schemes that you pay to join in exchange for the opportunity to receive compensation.
 That compensation, however, comes primarily from your bringing new people into the scheme.
 The actual selling or consumption of products plays a minor role.
 At some point, pyramid schemes collapse, and the last to enter lose their investment.

-There were 2 requirements: paying a one-time entry fee upfront and bringing 5 friends into the network.
+She was asked to pay a one-off entry fee upfront and bring 5 friends into the network.
 The more friends she introduced to the network, the more money she would earn.
 Her friends would also earn extra money if they introduced 5 other friends.

-Oana did not realise that her main source of income came from recruiting people into the network, rather than from the sale of beauty products.
+Oana didn't realise that her main source of income came from recruiting people into the network, rather than from the sale of beauty products.

-If you find yourself in such a situation, you should a contact consumer organisation which will tell you which redress measures exist in your country.
+If you find yourself in such a situation, you should a contact consumer organisation who will tell you the redress measures you can use in your country.

-Evelina received a letter from a company congratulating her for having won over €100 in prizes.
-She was told to call to claim her prizes within a week before the offer expired.
+Evelina received a letter from a company congratulating her for having won a €100 prize.
+She was told to call to claim her prize within a week.

-But when she called the number in the letter, she was told that the offer was really just an advertisement.
-Instead of receiving prizes, she was advised to buy household appliances, after which she would be entered in a lottery.
+When she called the number in the letter, she was told that the offer was really just an advertisement.
+Instead of receiving a prize, she was requested to buy household appliances, after which she would be entered in a lottery.

 Sellers may not claim that they are granting you special rights, when in fact you already enjoy those rights under the law.